causalNLP/causal-agent/docs/source/tutorials/case_studies/index.rst

 * Identify appropriate causal inference methods for different research contexts
 * Understand how to prepare and validate data for causal analysis
-* Implement complete analysis workflows using CAIS
+* Implement complete analysis workflows using Causal Agent
 * Interpret results correctly and communicate findings effectively
 * Recognize limitations and potential biases in causal analyses
 * Apply best practices for reproducible causal inference research